riceissa/issarice.com/wiki/math-336.md

 Analysis* is "the best book" on complex analysis ever written, and that a lot of the proofs he presents in class (which differ from the ones in Gamelin) will be from Ahlfors's text.
-I find it slightly odd that Morrow would even use Gamelin if Ahlfors really superior, but I suppose he knows what he's doing since he's been teaching this sequence for over a decade.
+I find it slightly odd that Morrow would even use Gamelin if Ahlfors really is superior, but I suppose he knows what he's doing since he's been teaching this sequence for over a decade.